svanomm/web-search-mcp/README.md

-# Web Search MCP Server
+# Web Search MCP Server for use with Local LLMs

 A TypeScript MCP (Model Context Protocol) server that performs web searches and extracts full page content from search results.